ivanovbiol/Codewars/8-kyu/beginner-series-2-clock/readme.md

 Your task is to write a function which returns the time since midnight in milliseconds.

 Example:
-h = 0
-m = 1
-s = 1
+(The input will be numbers, every number on a new line) h = 0 m = 1 s = 1